frctl/fractal.build/docs/guide/05-components/10-configuration.md

 ```
 ## Variant properties

 Variants can be defined in the parent components configuration file.
-See the [variants documentation](/docs/components/variants.md) for full details on creating and configuring variants.
+See the {{ link('@variants', 'variants documentation') }} for full details on creating and configuring variants.

 ### context

-The [context data](/docs/components/context.md) to pass to the variant view template when rendering previews.
+The {{ link('@context-data', 'context data') }} to pass to the variant view template when rendering previews.

 Any context set on a variant will be merged with it's parent component's (inherited and merged) context data.